icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 > ##"The collection of ice by the cylinders is similar to the collection of ice by airplane components." [^1]

-#Conclusion of the Cylinders Thread
+#Conclusions of the Cylinders Thread

 ##Summary
 Data from the post-NACA era is used to resolve open questions